 Since our inception, we have generated substantial net losses as we have devoted our resources to the development of our technology, and our business model has not been proven.
-As of December 31, 2021, we had an accumulated deficit of \$75.1 million.
-For the years ended December 31, 2021 and December 31, 2020 our total comprehensive loss was \$17.0 million and \$23.4 million, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$81.5 million.
+For the year ended December 31, 2021 our total comprehensive loss was \$17.0 million, and for the six months ended June 30, 2022, our total comprehensive loss was \$5.6 million.
 We expect our operating expenses to increase in the future as we expand our sales and marketing efforts and continue to invest in our infrastructure and research and development of our technologies.
 These efforts may be more costly than we expect, and we may not be able to generate revenue to offset our increased operating expenses.
 If we are unable to generate revenue, we may never become profitable or be able to maintain any future profitability.
 If this were to occur, our stockholders could lose all or part of their investment.